Key Breed Facts

 As with any other breed, Giant Schnauzers need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, they need to be fed good quality food that meets all their nutritional needs throughout their lives.

 With this said, their coats need regular brushing and the best tool to use on a Giant Schnauzer is a slicker brush which will effectively get rid of any loose and dead hair.
 Regular brushing also helps prevent hair from matting on a dog's legs and in their beards.
-Their ears need to be checked regularly and any hairs inside have to be carefully and gently plucked out so that air can circulate in their ear canals which prevents any moisture from building up in them.
+Their ears need to be checked regularly and any hairs inside must be carefully and gently plucked out so that air can circulate in their ear canals which prevents any moisture from building up in them.
 Too much moisture in a dog's ear provides the perfect environment for an ear infection to take hold and these can be notoriously hard to clear up.
 In short, prevention is a lot easier than cure.

 The Giant Schnauzer boasts being a large, but athletic dog and as such they need to be given a ton of daily exercise for them to be truly happy, relaxed characters.
 This means taking a dog for a walk for a minimum of 2 hours a day.
 As previously mentioned, they are also highly intelligent dogs which means Giant Schnauzers also need lot of mental stimulation to prevent them from getting bored.
 A bored dog will get into all sorts of trouble and they will be that much harder to handle which is something to be avoided with such large dogs.